Waste Management (WM), Salem’s New Trash & Recycling Hauler

 The 2-year pilot program started 4/16/14.
-1000 households have signed up.
+1050 households have signed up.
 Please help us reach our goal of 1,250 by June 2015.
 We’re only 200 away!!
 The EPA estimates that food is now the single largest type of waste going to landfills.
 Averaging 20lbs per person a month!
 Don’t let food waste: scraps, bones, raw or cooked meats, seafood shells, dirty paper napkins, greasy parts of pizza boxes, etc. sit in landfill.
-A commercial organics digester can convert all these and more into nutrient rich soil/ compost that you can use in your garden or planters!
+Composting converts all these and more into nutrient rich soil/ compost that you can use in your garden or planters!
 The program picks up organic waste from compost toters bi-weekly!

 “Salem has been on the forefront of many green initiatives and curbside composting will be yet another such program” said Mayor Kim Driscoll.
 About 21% of your trash is comprised of compostable material.
 Participants can retrieve a few gallons of nutrient rich garden-ready compost next year.
 For more info, click on the following links:

 - Best Practices & Other Questions

 Congratulations to Mayor Kim Driscoll and the SalemRecycles Committee for winning MassRecycle’s Annual Recycling Awards, recognizing their work with community recycling.
 “Mayor Driscoll is one of the best advocates for sustainability practices in Massachusetts and this award reflects her commitment to reuse, recycling and improving the quality of life for Salem residents”, “This award recognizes those municipalities that represent the best of the best in our state.”
 MassRecycle is the statewide non-profit organization that focuses on efforts to increase recycling and reduce trash, working toward the goal of sustainable living in Massachusetts.